hle25-micros/misc-my/wp-content/plugins/gallery-images/readme.txt

 * **Upload bundle of images into gallery** - Upload bunch of images using Images Manager, with one click insert images into the gallery.

-* **Gallery Order Change** - There are drag and drop option to change the order of the images in the gallery.
+* **Gallery Order Change** - There are drag and drop option to change the order of the images in the gallery

 * **Gallery View** - Choose among 7 beautiful views, which will suit the best for the gallery.
 Demonstration of the gallery on the front end can be made in different ways, no matter you use image gallery, video gallery or both in one gallery.

 * **Displaying Content** - How to show your gallery, 3 ways you can find on the right side of the gallery admin page: Show All, Pagination, Load More.

 * **Show All** - All gallery items on a long tape.

 * **Pagination** - Divide gallery into pages - pagination for gallery.

-* **Load More** - Divide gallery into parts using “Load More” button.
+* **Load More** - Divide gallery into parts using “Load More” button

 * **Advanced Compatibility** - Gallery plugin is compatible with Huge-IT plugins and with most of other plugins.